 The chairman shall be elected in individual elections every other year.
 Seven Board members shall be elected annually for a term of two years and three alternate members for a term of one year in individual elections.

-If there are more candidates standing for office than vacancies, an electronic election open to fully-fledged members shall be held.
+If there are more candidates standing for office than vacancies, an electronic election open to full members shall be held.